Learning From St. Dominic and His Order

-One of the great religious orders is the Order of Preachers, also known as the Dominicans.
-The order celebrates the life of its founder, Dominic de Guzman, on August 8 each year.
+St. Dominic founded the Order of Preachers, also known as the Dominicans.
 Whether or not we are professed in the religious order, incorporating at least a few elements of Dominican life and spirituality will help each of us answer the universal call to holiness and bring the grace of Jesus Christ into the world.

-For our purposes here, the pillars of Dominican spirituality really fall into three categories: Dominican life is contemplative, liturgical, and apostolic.
-Dominicans receive the divine life in their contemplation of God and his creation, and they encounter God in the liturgy as well.
-Dominicans bring order to their lives and their world by their rich participation in the Church’s liturgy.
-Finally, Dominicans give away the divine life that they have received in contemplation and liturgy by engaging in robust and fruitful apostolic works.
+For our purposes here, the pillars of Dominican spirituality fall into three categories: contemplative, liturgical, and apostolic.
+Dominicans receive the divine life in their contemplation of God and His creation; they bring order to their lives and the world by their rich participation in the Church’s liturgy; and they give away the divine life that they have received in contemplation and liturgy by engaging in robust and fruitful apostolic works.
 Essentially, the charism of all Dominicans is to hand on the fruits of their contemplation through preaching.

-Dominican life is contemplative.
-This means that they are called to seek and ponder the face of God.
+Dominican life is contemplative; they prioritize seeking and pondering the face of God.
 Indeed, this can happen in private, meditative prayer, but it also happens in study.
-Note the history of incredible scholars produced by the order, such as St. Albert the Great, Thomas Aquinas, and many modern friars.
+Note the history of incredible scholars produced by the order, such as St. Albert the Great, St. Thomas Aquinas, and many modern friars.
 Dominicans know that it is impossible to love God more by remaining at the same level of knowledge.
-More than that, Dominicans provide us with a great example of finding ways to know more about God and encounter him in many various settings.
-The laity can take inspiration from this pillar of the order’s spirituality.
-We can and should learn to seek God’s face in every moment, too.
+More than that, Dominicans provide us with a great example of finding ways to know more about God by encountering Him in various settings.
+The laity can take inspiration from this pillar of the order’s spirituality by seeking God’s face in every moment, encounter, and environment, too.

 Dominican life is liturgical as well.
 This pillar of the order’s spiritual life works hand-in-hand with contemplation.
 We might encounter God deeply and contemplate His face within or immediately following the liturgy.
 We also may feel that we want to turn and give thanks and praise to God after a profound experience of deep truth in contemplation.
 The liturgy, especially the Mass, is the best place for that.

-In addition to entering fully into Mass, there are two simple ways that we laity might grow into a Dominican spirituality.
+In addition to entering fully into Mass, there are two simple ways that we laity might grow through Dominican spirituality.
 The first is by reciting some portion (or all) of the Liturgy of the Hours, the official prayer of the Church, each day.
 The Divine Office, as it is also called, is a prayer that brings order to the days of individuals and communities.
-It can help laity, including families, find the order that they seek.
-Magnificat Magazine, edited by good Dominicans, has a short, modified version of the Liturgy of the Hours for three different times of each day (morning, evening, and night).
-Even children can learn and participate in these prayers.
+It can help laity, including families, find the order that they seek by praying at specific times throughout the day.

 At the end of Night Prayer each day, those who recite the hours pray the Salve Regina (Hail, Holy Queen, in English).
 Even if laity can’t pray any of the hours throughout the day or night, it would be a good liturgical and Dominican practice to pray the Salve right before retiring to bed for the night.
 This helps incorporate the Marian element of Dominican spirituality which, of course, is centered on the Rosary (given by Our Lady to St. Dominic in 1214).